LIHPC-Computational-Geometry/gmds/external/googletest/docs/primer.md

 Since googletest is based on the popular xUnit architecture, you'll feel right at home if you've used JUnit or PyUnit before.
 If not, it will take you about 10 minutes to learn the basics and get started.
-So let's go!
+So let's execute!

 ## Beware of the nomenclature